Pedro Florimón: Atlanta Braves

 On November 26, 2018, Florimón signed a minor league contract with the Atlanta Braves that included an invitation to spring training.
 He spent the 2019 season with the Triple–A Gwinnett Stripers, playing in 120 games and slashing .265/.358/.410 with 12 home runs and 68 RBI.
 Florimón elected free agency following the season on November 4, 2019.

 San Diego Padres

 On January 18, 2021, after a year of inactivity, Florimón signed a minor league contract with the San Diego Padres organization.
 He elected free agency on November 7, 2021.

 Algodoneros de Unión Laguna

 On April 13, 2022, Florimón signed with the Algodoneros de Unión Laguna of the Mexican League.
 In 14 games, he hit .292/.433/.313 with 14 hits and three RBI.
 Florimón was released by Unión Laguna on May 10.

 Coaching career

 On January 31, 2025, the Pittsburgh Pirates hired Florimón as the development coach for their Low-A affiliate, the Bradenton Marauders.
+In 2026, Florimón was named as development coach for the Pirates High-A affiliate Greensboro Grasshoppers.